jonforums/buildlets/README.md

 * PowerShell 3.0+
 * .NET Framework v3.5+
 * Live internet connection
-* MinGW or mingw-w64 based toolchain with MSYS, Autotools, and Perl superpowers.
+* MinGW or mingw-w64 based toolchain with MSYS2, Autotools, patch, and Perl superpowers.
-  Currently, buildlets requires that you create a `toolchain.json` file describing the relevant `PATH` to your 32-bit and 64-bit msys/mingw-based toolchains.
+* A `toolchain.json` file with `PATH` data to your 32-bit and 64-bit msys/mingw-based
+  toolchains.

 ## Basic Usage